Jubatian/rrpge-spec/specs/userlib/dlist.rst

 The double scan flag in parameter 2 is used to determine the display list's line size (in addition to the display list line size bits).
-See the definition of the Display List Definition & Process flags register (0x0017) in "vid_arch.rst".
+See the definition of the Display List Definition register (0x0016) in "vid_arch.rst".

 Note that the column and the Y position parameters are not checked in any manner, values out of range for a given display list produce undefined results.
-The display list definition's offset part is sanitized as defined for us_dloff_clip.

 0xE036: Add graphics component to display list